SurfinKiwi/quadratic-calculator/README.md

-What It Does
+What It Does:
 This tool helps you solve quadratic equations of the form ax² + bx + c = 0.
 Just enter the values for a, b, and c, and it will find the roots of the equation and show a graph of the function.

-How to Use It
+How to Use It:
 Open the App: Open the index.html file in any web browser (like Chrome or Firefox).

 Enter Your Values: